 It is important to remember that an actual injury is not necessary for someone to be charged with assault.
 All that matters is that the charged person was seeking to harm the other person.
 If actual harm occurred, an additional charge of battery may be added.

-A charge of battery is different from assault in that it entails that contact or force actually occurred.
+A battery charge is different from an assault charge in that it entails that contact or force actually occurred.
 Therefore, battery charges often come with harsher penalties than assault charges.
-For example, a “simple battery” charge is one in which no serious injury resulted from the actions, but it can still net a convicted person such penalties as:
+For example, a “simple battery” charge is one in which no serious injury resulted from the actions, but a convicted person can still receive such penalties as:

 - Half a year in jail

 - Mandatory anger management classes

 These are the penalties for simple battery, which is the lowest battery charge possible.
 Since the punishments only increase from there, anyone facing such charges should seek out the help of our violent crimes lawyers in Los Angeles.